Renovations and Remodeling

 Presents residential remodeling construction strategies and processes commonly encountered by remodelers.
 Covers obtaining building permits, as well as hands-on remodeling projects involving (but not limited to) framing, concrete, interior and exterior finish, and basic electrical, plumbing and mechanical ventilation.
 Prerequisites: BCT 102, BCT 104 and BCT 106 or instructor approval.

 - Proper work clothing (no high heels, sandals, etc)

 At the end of the quarter the instructor will assign students a letter grade based on the following criteria:

 A = 90% to 100% B = 80% to 89% C = 70% to 79% D = 60% to 69% F = 0% to 59%

 The instructor will calculate your grade by expressing your total accumulated points at the end of the term as a percentage of the possible points.
 It will be a letter grade based on the following:

-Time cards will be graded at random times.
-They must be filled out daily, be legible, and written in complete sentences.
-An understanding of good work ethic and what I am looking for in participation can be found in the handout labeled “Good Work Ethic.”
-Students must have an approved project at all times.
+An understanding of good work ethic and what is required for participation can be found in the handout labeled “Good Work Ethic.”
+Students must have an approved project while at the jobsite at all times.

 Assignments will be given as lessons are encountered in the remodeling process.

-Students will have the option to make up points because of failure to fill out their timecard correctly.
+Students will have the option to make up points because of missed class or some of the issues above.
 Although this is not applicable in a real-life scenario, we believe that students should have the opportunity at this level to correct their mistakes and learn about consequences early.
 Below are actions that students can perform to gain points back towards their grade.

-Student must maintain a “C” grade and follow safety procedures at all times to remain in the program.
-Students whose grade falls below a “C” or act unsafely will be put on a plan of assistance for a period of up to four weeks.
+Student must maintain a “B” grade and follow safety procedures at all times to remain in the program.
+Students whose grade falls below a “B” or act unsafely will be put on a plan of assistance for a period of up to two weeks.
 Failure to complete the plan of assistance will result in removal from the program.